Environment Canada Research Projects

 Description: This project is focused on understanding the effects of climate change on char (species of freshwater fish) biodiversity, how this responds to climate change, and the consequences of this to human beings.
 The work also examines linkages between climate change and mercury bioaccumulation.

 Location(s): Nunavut, Nunavik, Nunatsiavut and the Northwest Territories.
-(CVC website)
+(Climate Variability and Change website)

 9. Ocean Production of Trace Gases in the Arctic and their Impact on Climate (SOLAS)

 Description: The biological and photochemical production of a number of climate-active trace gases and related atmospheric compounds, including aerosols, will be measured during two autumn expeditions on board the ice-breaker CCGS Amundsen in 2007 and 2008.
 This project's goal is to provide critical knowledge on the interactions between sea ice, gas circulations and emissions, and particles in the Arctic.
 The end goal is to help reduce uncertainties surrounding these climate processes.

 Location(s): an East-West transect across Baffin Bay and Lancaster Sound/Barrow Strait in Nunavut.

 10. Polar Ecosystems in Transition: An Interdisciplinary Case Study of the Effects of Climate Change on Polar Bears (Ursus maritimus)

 Project Leader: Elizabeth Peacock, Government of Nunavut